larsesilen/Paper_tape_punch/README.txt

 designed using the OpenScad language.
 I have also used FreeCAD for 3-d design but I find OpenScad easier to use when substantial changes occasionally are needed.
 OpenScad produces stl-files that are fed to the printer for printing.
+  I have tested that the micro servos should be strong enough to punch at least easily available paper receipt roll paper as long as the movement of the punches is kept short.
+  For punches I use drills 1.2 mm and 1.8 mm in diameter corresponding to the diameter of the holes in historic punched paper tapes.
+The paper is run between two brass drilled to fit the punches.
+  Paper advance is done using a stepper motor driving a 3-d printed cylinder covered by rubber to provide friction.
+A separate wheel presses the paper tape against the driver cylinder.
+  The punch and the paper advance is controlled by a Arduino Mega2560 micro controller.
+The micro controller is programmed using the Arduino IDE.
+The present version has been tested to some extent and should work as a starting point to drive both the servos and the stepper motor.